awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-notebook-server-considerations.md

 After you create the development endpoint and notebook server, connect to your Zeppelin notebook\.
 Depending on how you set up your environment, you can connect in one of the following ways\.

 1. **Connect with a trusted CA certificate\.** If you provided an SSL certificate from a certificate authority \(CA\) when the Zeppelin server was set up on the Amazon EC2 instance, choose this method\.
-To connect with HTTPS on port 443, open a web browser and type the URL for the notebook server\.
+To connect with HTTPS on port 443, open a web browser and enter the URL for the notebook server\.
 You can find this URL on the development notebook details page for your notebook server\.
-Type the contents of the **HTTPS URL** field; for example:
+Enter the contents of the **HTTPS URL** field; for example:

    ```
    https://public-dns-address-of-ec2-instance:443
    ```

-1. <a name="dev-endpoint-notebook-server-self-signed-certificate"></a>**Connect with a self\-signed certificate\.** If you ran the `setup_notebook_server.py` script to generate an SSL certificate, first trust the connection between the your web browser and the notebook server\.
+1. <a name="dev-endpoint-notebook-server-self-signed-certificate"></a>**Connect with a self\-signed certificate\.** If you ran the `setup_notebook_server.py` script to generate an SSL certificate, first trust the connection between your web browser and the notebook server\.
 The details of this action vary by operating system and web browser\.
-The general work flow is:
+The general work flow is as follows:

    1. Access the SSL certificate from the local computer\.
-For some scenarios, this requires you to copy the SSL certificate from the Amazon EC2 instance to the local computer\.
-For example:
+For some scenarios, this requires you to copy the SSL certificate from the Amazon EC2 instance to the local computer; for example:

       ```
         scp -i path-to-ec2-private-key ec2-user@notebook-server-dns:/home/ec2-user/notebook-server-dns.der  notebook-server-dns.der
       ```

-   1. Import and view \(or view and then import\) the certificate into the certificate manager used by your operating system and browser\.
-Verify it matches the certificate generated on the Amazon EC2 instance\.
+   1. Import and view \(or view and then import\) the certificate into the certificate manager that is used by your operating system and browser\.
+Verify that it matches the certificate generated on the Amazon EC2 instance\.

-   **Firefox browser:**
+   **Mozilla Firefox browser:**

-   For the Firefox browser, you might encounter an error like **Your connection is not secure**\.
-These steps might vary by Firefox versions\.
-To set up the connection, the general steps are:
+   In Firefox, you might encounter an error like **Your connection is not secure**\.
+To set up the connection, the general steps are as follows \(the steps might vary by Firefox version\):

-   1. Find the **Options** or **Preferences** page, navigate to the page to choose **View Certificates**\.
+   1. Find the **Options** or **Preferences** page, navigate to the page and choose **View Certificates**\.
 This option might appear in the **Privacy**, **Security**, or **Advanced** tab\.

-   1. On the **Certificate Manager** window, navigate to the **Servers** tab, then choose **Add Exception**\.
+   1. In the **Certificate Manager** window, choose the **Servers** tab, and then choose **Add Exception**\.

-   1. Type in the HTTPS **Location** of the notebook server on Amazon EC2, then choose **Get Certificate**\.
+   1. Enter the HTTPS **Location** of the notebook server on Amazon EC2, and then choose **Get Certificate**\.
 Choose **View**\.

    1. Verify that the **Common Name \(CN\)** matches the DNS of the notebook server Amazon EC2 instance\.
 Also, verify that the **SHA\-256 Fingerprint** matches that of the certificate generated on the Amazon EC2 instance\.
 You can find the SHA\-256 fingerprint of the certificate in the output of the `setup_notebook_server.py` script or by running an openssl command on the notebook instance\.